aW1ckman/songdle-v1/README.md

 # Songdle

 A music guessing application built using `dioxus`.
-Inspired by heardle, but with a focus on more customisation and better song selection
+Inspired by heardle, but with a focus on more customisation and song selection
 <>

 # Useful links